 If anxiety has started to affect your life, there are places you can go for help.
 You might consider talking to a mental health professional or contacting a support service if you're wondering how to help anxiety.

 - you’re worried you have an anxiety disorder

 - you would like more information on treatments and support services for anxiety.

 Signs that you need treatment

-Feeling anxious at times is normal; but if your anxiety is interfering with your everyday life, then you may need some additional support.
+Feeling anxious at times is normal; but if your anxiety is interfering with your everyday life, then you may need some anxiety help.

 Signs that your anxiety has become a problem include:

 - you avoid places or situations as a way to manage your anxiety.